William Edward Cousins

-William Edward Cousins (August 20, 1902 – September 14, 1988) was an American prelate of the Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of Chicago in Illinois (1948 - 1952), as bishop of the Diocese of Peoria in Illinois (1952-1958) and as archbishop of the Archdiocese of Milwaukee in Wisconsin (1958-1977).
+William Edward Cousins (August 20, 1902 – September 14, 1988) was an American Catholic prelate who served as archbishop of Milwaukee in Wisconsin from 1958 to 1977.
+He previously served as an auxiliary bishop for the Archdiocese of Chicago in Illinois (1948–1952) and as bishop of Peoria in Illinois (1952–1958).

+Cousin's reputation was tainted by allegations of his covering up sexual abuse by priests, prompting the Archdiocese of Milwaukee to remove his name from its pastoral center in 2019.

 Biography

 Early life

 William Cousins was born on August 20, 1902, in Chicago, Illinois.
 He studied at Archbishop Quigley Preparatory Seminary in Chicago and was a member of the first graduating class of St. Mary of the Lake Seminary in Mundelein, Illinois.

+Priesthood

-Cousins was ordained to the priesthood for the Archdiocese of Chicago by Cardinal George Mundelein on April 27, 1927.Following his ordination, Cousins served as an assistant pastor at St. Bernard Parish for five years and then at Holy Name Cathedral Parris for a year.
+Cousins was ordained to the priesthood for the Archdiocese of Chicago by Cardinal George Mundelein on April 27, 1927.
+Following his ordination, Cousins served as an assistant pastor at St. Bernard Parish for five years and then at Holy Name Cathedral for a year.
 In 1933, he was appointed director of the Archdiocesan Mission Band, a group of priests who conducted missions throughout Chicago.
 He became pastor of St. Columbanus Parish in 1946.